 BIO 260 - General Ecology

 An introduction to the interactions between living organisms and their physical, chemical and biological environment.
 Several levels of ecological organization are examined.
 These include the study of different types of populations, communities and ecosystems.
 Topics include population structure and growth, species interaction, energy flow, nutrient cycling, succession, and applications to current environmental management issues.
 Students perform ecological experiments in the field as well as in the laboratory.
-Two class hours, one conference hour, three laboratory hours.

 Course Learning Outcomes